gauravbehere/time-to-interactive/readme.md

  window.getReferentialTTI().then(data => //data is the TTI value for a section/component)
  ```

+#### This metrics can be send to custom analytics integrations like Google Analytics to capture RUM data at large scale.

 ### Browser Compatibility
 As it includes polyfill for Promises & tti-polyfill, there is no browser based compatibility matrix as such.
 Tested with Chrome, Mozilla Firefox, Safari, Edge & IE

 ### A word from the author